Astrocal

 • A booking.cancelled webhook event is dispatched.

-• Cancellation is idempotent — cancelling an already-cancelled booking returns success.
+• Cancellation is idempotent: cancelling an already-cancelled booking returns success.

 Rescheduling a booking

 Reschedule a booking by sending a POST request to /v1/bookings/{id}/reschedule with the new start time.
+Like cancellation, this supports both cancel token and API key authentication.

 With a cancel token (invitee self-service)